whizpool/smartlogs-flutter/README.md

 **Note:** These 3 parameter is required.
 In which one is positional and two are optional parameter

-# SLog Rreport Dialog All Parameters
+# SLog Report Dialog All Parameters

 ```dart
 S_LOG_REPORT_DIALOG(